Once a suitable entity is selected to own the aircraft, proper registration is key to perfecting an owner's interest in the aircraft.

-The FAA has recently expressed its concern over the use of non-citizen trusts for the purpose of registering aircraft by non-U.S. citizens, especially when the aircraft are to be operated by the beneficial owner of the trust.
+The FAA has adopted guidelines for the use of non-citizen trusts for the purpose of registering aircraft by non-U.S. citizens, especially when the aircraft are to be operated by the beneficial owner of the trust.
 Although the FAA continues to approve non-citizen owner trusts, careful consideration should be given by non-U.S. citizens to the method used to register aircraft on the U.S. civil aircraft registry.